TrunkRecorder/trunkrecorder.github.io/docs/Install/INSTALL-MAC.md

 ## Configuring Trunk Recorder

-The next step is to [configure Trunk Recorder](CONFIGURE.md) for the system you are trying to capture.
+The next step is to [configure Trunk Recorder](../CONFIGURE.md) for the system you are trying to capture.

 ## Running trunk recorder.

-If all goes well you should now have the executable named `trunk-recorder`, and created the `config.json` configuration file as described in the [Wiki](https://github.com/robotastic/trunk-recorder/wiki/Configuring-a-System) and [README](https://github.com/robotastic/trunk-recorder/blob/master/README.md#configure).
+If all goes well you should now have the executable named `trunk-recorder`, and created the `config.json` configuration file as described in the [Wiki](https://github.com/TrunkRecorder/trunk-recorder/wiki/Configuring-a-System) and [Configuring Trunk Recorder](https://github.com/TrunkRecorder/trunk-recorder/blob/master/docs/CONFIGURE.md).

 From your build directory (e.g. `trunk-build`) you can now run `./trunk-recorder`